 Stephan’s love of Seaplanes and the Montana Outdoors brings him to the Flathead Valley to fly Scenic Tours, Instruct in Seaplanes, Tailwheel, and Back Country Flying, and will give Seaplane Check Rides.
 Come fly with Stephan this summer to experience the surrounding wonders unseen from the ground.

 Lauren was born in Montana and started flying in high school in a Cessna 185 in 2008.
 He attended LeTourneau University on an academic scholarship and graduated with a triple aviation major and high honors.
-He earned his Airline Transport Pilot's License, A&P Mechanic's License, and all his instructor licenses (CFI, CFII, and MEI) during his time in college or shortly afterwards.
-He also holding a Single & Multi-Engine Seaplane licenses and an Inspection Authorization for his A&P Mechanic's license.
+He earned his Airline Transport Pilot's License, A&P/IA Mechanic's License, and all his instructor licenses (CFI, CFII, and MEI) during his time in college or shortly afterwards.

 Upon graduating Letourneau University, Lauren flight instructed at University of North Dakota.
-Afterwards, he flew aerial survey for Google Maps both domestically and internationally, ran operations for regions of the United States or countries, trained dozens of new survey pilots, and performed flight testing on aircraft and camera systems.
+Afterwards, he flew aerial survey for Google Maps both domestically and internationally, ran operations for regions of the United States and countries, trained dozens of new survey pilots, and performed flight testing on aircraft and camera systems.

 After several years of aerial survey, Lauren saw a floatplane flying overhead in Florida.
-He promptly walked across the street, got his rating several days later, and was offered a job doing floatplane instructing on the spot.
+He promptly walked across the street, got his rating several days later, and started floatplane instructing on the spot.

 Later on, the Alaska bug bit Lauren, and he flew Cessna and Beaver floatplanes for about a half dozen years all over Alaska from the Brooks Range down to Kodiak gaining thousands of hours experience on every type of water imaginable.
 Some of that water was even frozen.
 He also flew piston and turbine Beaver ski planes on Denali.

 Perry has a long history with Backcountry.
-He was one of our very first floatplane students when we first opened.
+He was one of our very first floatplane pilots when we opened in 2012.
 He is a commercial pilot (SEL, SES, MES, and rotor) as well as a CFI, CFI-H, CFII, and MEI.
-He has over 3000 hours experience and is a float and wheeled plane Designated Pilot Examiner.
+He has over 4,000 hours experience and is a float and wheeled plane Designated Pilot Examiner.
 Perry is also building a Piper Bushmaster which he's planning to put on floats and wheel skis.